dan-v/rattlesnakeos-stack/README.md

+# NOTICE: This project is no longer being maintained

+## Overview
 Build your own customized Android OS for Google Pixel phones using [AWS](https://aws.amazon.com/) cloud infrastructure.
 The default OS that this tools builds without any customizations is called `RattlesnakeOS`.
 If there is something you don't like about the default OS, you can add customizations on top of it or start with a completely blank slate and build your own OS.

 ## Features